ssghule/Hidden-Markov-Models-and-Viterbi-in-Natural-Language-Processing/README.md

 (pronoun), PRT (particle), VERB, X (foreign word), and . (punctuation mark).
 Sentence boundaries are indicated by blank lines. </br></br>

-label.py is the main program, pos scorer.py, which has the scoring code, and pos solver.py, which will contain the actual part-of-speech estimation code.
+label.py is the main program, pos scorer.py, which has the scoring code, and pos solver.py, which contains the actual part-of-speech estimation code.
 The program takes as input two filenames: a training file and a testing file and displays accuracy using simple probability, Bayes net variable elimination method and Viterbi algorithm to find the maximum a posteriori (MAP). </br> </br>
 It also displays the logarithm of the posterior probability for each solution it finds, as well as a running evaluation showing the percentage of words and whole sentences that have been labeled correctly according to the ground truth. </br></br>
+To run the code:</br>
 __python label.py part2 training_file testing_file__